-- .1 Use double wall skin construction or enclose the acoustic insulation with an impervious material to avoid exposed insulation in the air stream. - .2 Provide plenums with hinged, sealed access doors to provide access to all components.
-Provide windows and lighting for inspection of each chamber. - .3 Use a return air fan when recirculating air to air handling units. - .4 Provide an economizer section with outside air, return air and exhaust air dampers arranged to provide good mixing of the air streams. - .5 Use factory manufactured air blenders to prevent air stratification and provide uniform flow across coil. - .6 Do not use mechanical rooms as air plenums. - .7 Use a 50:50 mixture of glycol and water in preheat coils. - .8 Provide summer and winter pre-filters locations where frost may occur.
-Provide final filters to meet the efficiency requirements of the design guidelines. - .9 Do not use rooftop air handling units unless approved by the regional health authority to meet specific project requirements.
-Where rooftop units are approved, locate equipment over corridors or other non-critical areas and provide an enclosed heated service corridor with a direct access stair when unit size permits. - .10 Locate fresh air intakes at least 9 m away from ventilation exhausts, medical vacuum exhausts, chimneys, cooling towers, plumbing vents, vehicle exhaust and ground contaminants.
+- .1 Use double wall skin construction without perforation or any exposed insulation in the air stream. - .2 Provide plenums with hinged, sealed access doors to provide access to all components.
+Provide windows and lighting for inspection of each chamber. - .3 Use a return air fan when recirculating air to air handling units. - .4 Provide an economizer section with outside air, return air and exhaust air dampers arranged to provide good mixing of the air streams. - .5 Use factory manufactured air blenders to prevent air stratification and provide uniform flow across coil. - .6 Do not use mechanical rooms as air plenums. - .7 Use a 50:50 mixture of glycol and water in preheat coils.

-.11 Where spaces are heated with radiant heating panels or radiation, do not use an on-off gas fired heating and ventilating equipment to serve such multiple spaces.
+- .8 Provide summer and winter pre-filters locations where frost may occur.
+Provide final filters to meet the efficiency requirements of the design guidelines. - .9 Do not use rooftop air handling units unless specifically approved by the Project Manager to meet specific project requirements.
+Where rooftop units are approved, locate equipment over corridors or other non-critical areas and provide an enclosed heated service corridor with a direct access stair when unit size permits. - .10 Locate fresh air intakes at least 9 m away from ventilation exhausts, medical vacuum exhausts, chimneys, cooling towers, plumbing vents, vehicle exhaust and ground contaminants. - .11 Where spaces are heated with radiant heating panels or radiation, do not use an on-off gas fired heating and ventilating equipment to serve such multiple spaces.
 Unacceptable temperature swings will result with these systems.
 Use of high turn down (i.e. 15 to 1) natural gas valves should be considered.